juanxramirez/Matrix_condition/README.md

 Shows the transition matrix of the first and last Red List category reported between 1996 and 2020 (Supplementary Fig. 1).
 Requires `first_last.txt` as input data (derived from the output of `Extract_IUCN_categories.py`).

 # High_HFP_extent_medium_unsuitable_combined.py
-Runs the spatial analyses for the quantification of the following varaibles: (i) the degree of habitat fragmentation; (ii) the degree of patch isolation; (iii) the extent of high human footprint values within the matrix; (iv) the extent of high human footprint values within high habitat suitability; (v) the change in the extent of high human footprint values within the matrix over time (between 2000 and 2013); (vi) the change in the extent of high human footprint values within high habitat suitability over time (between 2000 and 2013); and the proportion of high habitat suitability.
+Runs the spatial analyses for the quantification of the following varaibles: (i) the degree of habitat fragmentation; (ii) the degree of patch isolation; (iii) the extent of high human footprint values within the matrix; (iv) the extent of high human footprint values within high habitat suitability; (v) the change in the extent of high human footprint values within the matrix over time (between 2000 and 2013); (vi) the change in the extent of high human footprint values within high habitat suitability over time (between 2000 and 2013); and (vii) the proportion of high habitat suitability.
 This is when the extent of suitable habitat is represented by high habitat suitability, and the extent of the matrix by medium habitat suitability and unsuitable habitat combined.
 Requieres habitat suitabilty models (available only upon request; https://globalmammal.org/habitat-suitability-models-for-terrestrial-mammals/), `hfp2000_merisINT_3_or_above.tif`, `hfp2013_merisINT_3_or_above.tif`, and `WorldMollweide.prj` as input data.

 # RF_medium_unsuitable_first_last.R
 Runs a random forest model for the prediction of extinction risk transtions in terrestrial mammals when the extent of suitable habitat is represented by high habitat suitability, and the extent of the matrix by medium habitat suitability and unsuitable habitat combined.
 Requires `data_medium_unsuitable_first_last.txt` as input data.
-Note that the Line 84 of this script can take anywhere from 3 to 6 hours to finish, depending on the speed of the processor.
+Note that the Line 84 of this script can take anywhere from 3 to 6 hours to finish, depending on the processor speed of the user.

 # Sensitivity_testing_importance_plots.R
 Shows the relative importance of selected variables for the prediction of extinction risk transitions in terrestrial mammals when the extent of suitable habitat is represented by high and medium suitability combined, and the extent of the matrix by unsuitable habitat alone (Supplementary Fig. 2a).
 It also shows the relative importance of selected variables for the prediction of extinction risk transitions in terrestrial mammals when the extent of suitable habitat is represented by high habitat suitability, and the extent of the matrix by medium habitat suitability and unsuitable habitat combined (Supplementary Fig. 2b).
 Requires `Relative_importance_scores_high_medium_first_last.csv` (output from  5. `RF_high_medium_first_last.R`) and `Relative_importance_scores_medium_unsuitable_first_last.csv` (output from `11.
 RF_medium_unsuitable_first_last.R`).